ioos/ioosngdac/README.md

 IOOS Glider DAC V2
 ==================

+This is the central repository for GliderDAC Issues.
+Issues specific to the [IOOS Compliance Checker Plug-In](https://github.com/ioos/cc-plugin-glider) should be filed in that repository.

-Documents describing the version 2.0 file format and design of the Integrated Ocean Observing System National Glider Data Assembly Center.
+This repository includes documents describing the version 2.0 file format and design of the Integrated Ocean Observing System National Glider Data Assembly Center.
+It  also includes approved metadata.

 ##Contents##
 - [Documentation](https://github.com/kerfoot/ioosngdac/wiki)